EmilieAndreasen/cds-vis-assignments/Assignment_1/README.md

 2. Extract the colour histogram of the reference image using OpenCV.
 3. Compute colour histograms for all other images in the dataset.
 4. Use the `cv2.compareHist()` function with the `cv2.HISTCMP_CHISQR` metric to compare histograms.
-5. Include functionality for another method using a pre-trained CNN and KNN instead.
+5. Include functionality for another method using a pre-trained CNN and KNN.
 6. For either method, identify and list the five images most similar to the reference image based on the comparison.
 7. Output the results along with the given reference image in a CSV file in the `out` folder with columns for Filename and Distance.